JHodgkins/MSP4-MovieBox/README.md

 ### Frameworks and libraries
 -  [Django](https://www.djangoproject.com/)
 -  [Bootstrap version 4.6.2](https://getbootstrap.com/)
--  [Font Awesome](https://fontawesome.com/), Icons used throughout the e=commerce web application.
+-  [Font Awesome](https://fontawesome.com/), Icons used throughout the e-commerce web application.
 -  [Google fonts](https://fonts.google.com/), Bebas Neue and Poppins fonts were used across the web application.
 -  [Stripe payment gateway api](https://stripe.com/docs/api), Used to process card details on the purchase page.
 -  [Heroku](https://heroku.com), Used to deploy the MovieBox application.